 - Cell phones, iPods, electronic games, or other personal electronic devices are not to be used, heard, or seen in classrooms during instructional time unless approved by the Head of School and must be written on the daily lesson objective posted in the classroom as to how the device will be used for the specific lesson content and context.
 Otherwise, NO CELLPHONE USE IN CLASSROOMS. - 2.
 Electronics may be used before the 7:40 am bell and during lunch.
-Headphones may be used for instructional purposes, inside the classroom with the teacher's permission, but MAY NOT be worn in the ears during transitions.
-Students must place headphones in their backpacks before leaving the instructional space. - 3.
+Headphones may be used for instructional purposes, inside the classroom with the teacher's permission. - 3.
 Laptop computers and tablets may be used in the school building for academic purposes only.
 If a teacher requests that a student stop using the laptop or tablet for any reason at any time during the school day, the student must do so or the device may be confiscated.
 Inappropriate use of laptop computers or tablets will result in confiscation of the device. - 4.
 Inappropriate use of cell phones and devices is prohibited at Sci High.
 Ringing cell phones are disruptive during class time.
 Camera phones and text messaging are used to cheat on quizzes and tests.
 Phones are stolen, loaned to other students, may be lost or broken and have exacerbated crisis situations.
 The inappropriate use of cell phones at school is detrimental to the academic climate because it takes valuable time away from instruction and creates disciplinary problems.
 Therefore, when phones and devices are used inappropriately, they will be confiscated. - 5.
 Confiscated phones may be picked up in the Student Services office at dismissal each day. - 6.
 Failing to turn in a phone or electronic device to a faculty or staff member when the student has inappropriately used the cell phone or electronic will result in consequences for violating the electronics policy. - 7.
 Due to the enormous time spent on stolen cell phones, the school will NOT investigate stolen cell phones.
 Their security is the sole responsibility of the student. - 8.
 Confiscated phones will be labeled with the student's name and kept in the Dean of Students' office until the student, parent or guardian takes possession. - 9.
 Should it be determined that a student's cell phone, computer, or other electronic device contains material subject to criminal laws, then Sci High School shall confiscate the phone and notify law enforcement.